-A review of research in physical education and related fields plus experimental laboratory experiences in motor learning.
+Basic psychological parameters underlying perceptual motor impairment.
+Emphasis on utilizing these concepts to evaluate and remediate perceptual motor problems in the young child.
 674. Philosophical Foundations for Physical Education (3) Major philosophies and their application in physical education.
-675. History of Physical Education (3) Historical forces guiding the development of physical education from ancient to modern 676.
-Seminar in Current Trends and Issues in Physical Education (3) A critical appraisal of contemporary trends and issues.
+675. History of Physical Education (3) Historical forces guiding the development of physical education from ancient to modern times.
+676. Seminar in Current Trends and Issues in Physical Education (3) A critical appraisal of contemporary trends and issues.
 Investigation and analysis of professional literature.
 678. Comparative Physical Education and Sport (3) Prerequisite: Physical Education 376.